MohFahmi27/MohFahmi27/README.md

 - :computer: I’m currently learning Kotlin and Android Development.
 - 💬 I always get excited to learn something new.
+- Looking forward to have an internship soon.
+- Try to be consistent every single day.

 <br>
 <p align="center">